YC-Developers/paul/README.md

 2. Log in with your credentials
 3. Use the sidebar navigation to access different features:
    - Dashboard: View overall statistics
-   - Parking Slots: View all parking slots and their status
+   - Parking Slots: View all parking slots and their status, add or delete slots
    - Car Entry: Record a new car entering the parking lot
    - Car Exit: Process a car leaving the parking lot and calculate fees
+   - Payments: View payment records, print receipts, and generate reports
-   - Reports: Generate and view daily reports
+   - Reports: Generate and view daily reports with detailed information

 ## Default Settings

-- Default hourly parking rate: $5 (can be adjusted when processing car exits)
+- Fixed hourly parking rate: 500 RWF per hour
+- Any duration under one hour is still charged the full hourly rate
 - The system automatically creates 20 parking slots on first run
+- Additional parking slots can be added through the UI

 ## License